veegres/ivory/doc/overview.md

 options like postgres password, patroni password, tags and certificates to connect to patroni if patroni configured with certificate usage.

-Default instance is a specific instance to which Ivory sends request.
-Automatically it is always try to choose master as a default instance.
+Main instance is a specific instance to which Ivory sends request.
+Automatically it is always try to choose master as a main instance.
 If you want you can always change it here.

 ![options](images/cluster_options.png)